nosco/hx/README.md

 # hx

-A modern, decomplected hiccup compiler for React.
+An easy to use, decomplected hiccup compiler for React.

 ## Usage